Iskriyana/nlp-product-sentiment-classification/README.md

 ### Methods Used
 The challenges of this project were:
-* small data set - there are only 6364 data entries.
+* Small data set - there are only 6364 data entries.
 This is challenging primarily for the text part, for which I wanted to use a deep learning model.
-* imbalanced data set - almost 60% of the entries are classified as 2 (positive) and 33% as 3 (did not have a sentiment).
+* Imbalanced data set - almost 60% of the entries are classified as 2 (positive) and 33% as 3 (did not have a sentiment).
-* text and non-text data - the dataset at hand has two types of input data - text and non-text.
+* Text and non-text data - the dataset at hand has two types of input data - text and non-text.
 As a result it requires multimodal inputs.

 The above issues were addressed as follows:
-* k-fold cross-validation (sklearn .model_selection KFold) was used as a first method to tackle the small data set.
+* K-fold cross-validation (sklearn.model_selection KFold) was used as a first method to tackle the small data set.
 It ensured that every observation from the original dataset has the chance of appearing in the training and test set.
-* while searching for the optimal model, pre-trained embeddings ([GloVe](https://nlp.stanford.edu/projects/glove/)) were tried.
+* While searching for the optimal model, pre-trained embeddings ([GloVe](https://nlp.stanford.edu/projects/glove/)) were tried.
 This was done in an attempt to add more variability to the text part.
 However, due to the specific nature of the descriptions they were too general and the models trained with them did not perform better than a model with "homegrown" embeddings or bag-of-words.
-* the imbalanced data was tackled with oversampling using SMOTE (Synthetic Minority Oversampling Technique).
+* The imbalanced data was tackled with oversampling using SMOTE (Synthetic Minority Oversampling Technique).
 The synthetic increase of the minority classes contributed once more to tackling the small data set.
-* the two types of data were addressed by using different types of neural layers to address the "needs" of the 2 types separately.
+* The two types of data were addressed by using different types of neural layers to address the "needs" of the 2 types separately.
 They were then united in one single model in order to "jointly learn" by seeing all input information simultaneously.
 In order to do this, I used the Keras (Model API).

 ### Tech Stack